david-gang/david-gang.github.io/_posts/2014-3-3-Hello-World.md

 When working with grunt it looks sometimes like black magic how it works.
 After looking a bit into the codebase i understood finally how this tool works.

-Here is the sample gruntfile from the grumt website
+Here is the sample gruntfile from the <a href="http://gruntjs.com/sample-gruntfile">grunt website</a>

 ```javascript
 module.exports = function(grunt) {